jyoti37409/jyoti-planetarium-project12/Week 1/What is Testing.md

 - In essence, we are answering the question "Is this a problem with the application, or is it a problem with our code?"
     - did we write a bad test?
 That's an "error"
     - did the application not work correctly?
 That's a "failure"

+# Automated vs Manual Testing
+- Automated testing is having software test for you
+    - require creation by testers
+- Manual testing is performing the testing yourself